Virtual Tour Subscribe Schedule a Tour (859) 543-0824

 Dementia: The Loneliest Disease

 Dementia does more than take your memory.
 It can take your friends, your family and your purpose.
-The stigma related to the disease as well as the symptoms of the disease itself can cause those who are living with it to feel isolated, even when surrounded by people.
+The stigma related to the disease as well as the symptoms of the disease itself can cause those who are living with dementia to feel isolated, even when surrounded by people.

 Susan Frick, a social worker with the Rush Alzheimer’s Disease Center, has been working with people living with early-onset Alzheimer’s for 18 years.
 In her time working with this community, she’s noticed a common symptom not often talked about with dementia and Alzheimer’s: loneliness.